 Simple Sugar Donut - this easy dough is made with flour, milk, yeast, and sugar, then the donuts are fried and dredged in sugar.
 Very simple, but creates an indulgent little treat!

-Proof yeast: Stir 2 tbsp warm water, 1/2 tbsp sugar & 2 1/4tsp active dry yeast in a tall glass.
+Proof yeast: Stir 2 tbsp warm water, 1/2 tsp sugar & 2 1/2tsp active dry yeast in a tall glass.
 Leave to rise for 5-10 minutes or until doubled in volume and foamy.
 If it does not rise and foam up, discard the yeast and buy a fresh batch of yeast before you proceed with the recipe.

-Make donut dough: Mix together 3 1/4 cups flour, 1 cup warm milk, 2 tbsp room temperature butter, 3 yolks, 1/4 cup sugar and the proofed yeast mixture in mixer on low speed, with dough hook attachment until the dough comes together, about 2 minutes.
+Make donut dough: Mix together 3 1/4 cups flour, 1 cup warm milk, 2 oz room temperature butter, 3 yolks, 2 tbsp sugar, 1/4 teaspoon salt, and the proofed yeast mixture in mixer on low speed, with the dough hook attachment until the dough comes together, about 2 minutes.
 Slightly increase the speed and knead for another 15-20 minutes or until the dough is tacky to touch.
+If you continue kneading past the point of smooth and stretchy dough, the dough will overknead and make doughy donuts, so keep a close eye on the dough.

 Shape donut dough: Pick up the dough, form it into a ball.
 Butter a large bowl (for proofing), place the dough ball back in the greased bowl, then grease the dough ball itself to prevent it from forming a crust.